apache/gravitino/docs/manage-metadata-using-gravitino.md

 :::tip
 Users should create a metalake before creating a catalog.

 The code below is an example of creating a Hive catalog.
-For other catalogs, the code is similar, but the catalog type, provider and properties may be different.
+For other catalogs, the code is similar, but the catalog type, provider, and properties may be different.
 For more details, please refer to the related doc.
 :::

 You can create a catalog by sending a `POST` request to the `/api/metalakes/{metalake_name}/catalogs` endpoint or just use the Gravitino Java client.
 The following is an example of creating a catalog:

 <Tabs>
 <TabItem value="bash" label="Bash">